ajean17/SimpleQ/README.md

 3. __Palmer__ - *Documentation & Data Modeler*

-SimpleQ is a web app used for teachers to generate study tools for the use of their students.
-As a admin user the teacher can create a quiz, to choose between three differnt templates of quizzing.
-Users are also to add pictures to their quizzes as well, add the question they want, and also the answers they want.
-Students just have to browse to the site find the quiz they want to take and attempt it.
-All results are emailed to the teacher that created that quiz.
+SimpleQ is a web app primarily for teachers that allows them to generate study tools for the use of their students.
+Users have the ability to create a quiz or study guide though three templates.
+Inspired by the need to be able to create such content without headache as opposed to features offered by board of education software.
+Those who wish to take a quiz can simply access the full list of quizzes or search by the author.
+All results are emailed to the quiz author.